 Condensation in garages is a common problem.
 If ignored, the excess moisture in garages that can come from a variety of sources may lead to bigger headaches for homeowners later on.

-There are effective steps you can take that will reduce condensation in your garage.
+There are several effective steps you can take that will reduce garage condensation.

-Following the recommendations on the list below will protect your garage and personal property from the detrimental long-term effects of condensation.
-They’re easy to implement, but may not give you the desired aesthetic appeal that a condensation fix from a professional garage improvement company like Garage Living can provide.
+Following the recommendations on the list below will protect your garage and personal property from the detrimental long-term effects of garage condensation.

-Our cold Canadian winters are especially problematic when it comes to condensation.
-Low winter temperatures, followed by the rising humidity of spring and early summer, can make your garage and home vulnerable to excess moisture.
-Rainwater and melting snow from cars parked in garages will also contribute to condensation.
-Running appliances in a cold garage without proper ventilation will create excess moisture in the air.
+Garage condensation problems can occur in homes located in both hot and cold environments.
+Low winter temperatures, followed by the rising humidity that occurs in spring and early summer, make your garage and home vulnerable to excess moisture.

+Another very common source of condensation is rainwater and melting snow from cars parked in garages.
+Running appliances in a cold garage without proper ventilation will also create excess moisture in the air.